bbc/tams/docs/appnotes/0014-referencing-tams-content-in-other-systems.md

 ### URI References

-Content in a TAMS instance can be referred to by URI, for example `https://tams.example.com/flows/f87f7f32-a34d-4a6f-b085-a5ee49b4b2f8`, although in some cases (where the presence of a TAMS API is otherwise not indicated), it may be useful to refer to the "pseudo-protocol" `tamss://` (or `tams://` where TLS is not in use, similar to HTTP/HTTPS).
+Content in a TAMS instance can be referred to by URI, for example `https://tams.example.com/flows/f87f7f32-a34d-4a6f-b085-a5ee49b4b2f8`, although in some cases (where the presence of a TAMS API is otherwise not indicated), it may be useful to refer to the "pseudo-protocol" `tams://`.

 #### Referring directly to a Flow